dfcastellanos/MEPLS/doc/tutorial/step2.md

    auto & macrostate = system.macrostate;
 ```

+@note the system object stores references to the vector of elements, the solver and the
+generator, therefore these objects are expected to live during the entire life of the system.

 Now we can easily perform slip events, and the system will take care of everything for us.
 To do
 it, first we create a event of class @ref mepls::history::event::Plastic<dim>.
 The event takes
 for its constructions the slip that we want to activate.
 It is performed by calling @ref